benbrastmckie/ModalHistory/README.md

 Although optional for the _historical track_, the [first problem set](/problem_sets/01_tooling/tooling.md) for students on the _formal track_ will consist of:

-- Installing either [VSCodium](https://github.com/benbrastmckie/VSCodium), [NeoVim](https://github.com/benbrastmckie/.config), or equivalent for writing in markdown, LaTeX, as well as using the [model-checker](https://github.com/benbrastmckie/ModelChecker) to complete the final problem sets at the end of the course (instructions will be provided).
+- Installing either [VSCodium](https://github.com/benbrastmckie/VSCodium), [NeoVim](https://github.com/benbrastmckie/.config), or equivalent for writing in markdown and LaTeX for the proof based problem sets as well as Python in order to the [model-checker](https://github.com/benbrastmckie/ModelChecker) for the final problem sets (detailed instructions will be provided)
-- Install LaTeX on your machine if you have not already done so.
+- Install LaTeX on your machine if you have not already done so
-- Use Git to push changes to the private repository, adding an SSH key as needed.
+- Use Git to push changes to the private repository

 This is a great opportunity for upgrading you tool kit, gaining some experience using Git to collaborate if you have not done so before.
 No prior experience is required.